mumairofficial/khalilstemmler-website-2019/src/pages/articles/when-to-use-typescript-guide.md

 Enterprise companies have **complex real-life problems** to be solved.
 In these companies, the biggest engineering challenges are usually:

-- Being able to **logically** (domains) separate parts of that monolith into smaller apps.
-And then, **physically** (microservices for bounded contexts) splitting them up so that teams can be assigned to maintain them
+- Being able to **logically** (via domains) separate parts of that monolith into smaller apps.
+And then, **physically** (via microservices for bounded contexts) split them up so that teams can be assigned to maintain them
 - Handling integration and synchronization between these apps
 - Modeling the domain concepts and actually solving the problems of the domain
 - Creating a ubiquitous (all encompassing) language to be shared by developers and domain experts